$40 million to help San Juan County communities and coal mine workers

 Scientiststell us that to avoid the worst impacts of global warming we MUST cut our greenhouse gas emissions 50% by 2030 and then 100% by 2050.
 Burning coal and natural gas for electricity is a leading source of those emissions.

-In the 2019 session, our New Mexico legislature can pass the Energy Transition Act, a bill to Increase our Renewable Portfolio Standard (RPS).
-This will mandate that our electric utilities convert to clean renewable energy to achieve these targets, which scientists tell us are required to preserve a livable climate.
+In the 2019 session, our New Mexico legislature passed the landmark Energy Transition Act, a bill to Increase our Renewable Portfolio Standard (RPS).
+This mandated that our electric utilities convert to clean renewable energy to achieve these targets, which scientists tell us are required to preserve a livable climate.
 With this bill, New Mexico can be a national leader in solar, wind and geothermal energy and provide good jobs, clean air and clean water.

 350NM Activists and City Councilor Pat Davis, June 2018